On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Collision-avoidance for higher order singular systems

 where we let $D^*(T)=\sup_{0\leq t\leq T}D(t)$ and $q'$ is the conjugate of $q$, i.e., $\frac{1}{q}+\frac{1}{q'}=1$.
 Choosing $q\ge \frac{\e}{2}+1$ and $p=\frac{\e}{2q}$, so we have $pq' \le1$.
 Now we apply Jensen's inequality and Fubini's theorem to have

 Note, as defined in the statement of the proposition, $\e$ has the property that $\int_{\R^{2N}}\|v\|_2^\e\mu_0(dx,dv)<\infty$.
 Therefore, we combine \eqref{est-19} and \eqref{D17} to obtain

 Finally, we combine \eqref{D11}, \eqref{est-16}, \eqref{D13}, \eqref{D14}, \eqref{est-18} and \eqref{D18} to conclude that $\P(\tau^*\le T)=0$.
-By the arbitrary choice of $T$, we verify \eqref{D1} and thus finish the proof. \end{proof} In the proof of the Lemma \ref{P4.1}, the most important step is to find a proper Lyapunov functional.
+By the arbitrary choice of $T$, we verify \eqref{D1} and thus finish the proof. \end{proof} In the proof of the Proposition \ref{P4.1}, the key step is to find a proper Lyapunov functional.
 In one-dimensional case, this can be done by the anti-derivative.
 However, in multi-dimensional case, the anti-derivative cannot be directly applied to the system.
 Therefore, we need to construct a new Lyapunov functional and use more delicate estimates to yield desired results.
-Before the main theorem in the section, we will introduce an a priori lemma which shows there is no oscillation at the collision time a.s..
-This lemma actually holds in the general setting of Section \ref{sec:3}, as indicated in the proof. \begin{lemma} Suppose the assumptions in Theorem \ref{local} hold.
-Let $(x,v)$ be a strong solution to the system \eqref{CS} up to the unique stopping time $\tau^*>0$.
-Then for all $i,j\in\{1,2,\cdots,N\}$, on the event $\{\tau^*<\infty, \liminf\limits_{t\uparrow\tau^*} |x_i(t)-x_j(t)| = 0\}$, it holds a.s. that $\lim\limits_{t\uparrow\tau^*} |x_i(t)-x_j(t)| = 0$. \end{lemma}